Treating hay fever

 Before visiting your GP, you could first visit your pharmacist and try treating your symptoms with over-the-counter medications, such as antihistamines.

-If these fail to improve your symptoms then you make an appointment to see your GP as you may require treatment with prescription medications such as steroid medication (corticosteroids).
+If these fail to improve your symptoms, make an appointment to see your GP as you may need treatment with prescription medications such as steroid medication (corticosteroids).

 Antihistamines treat hay fever by blocking the action of the chemical histamine, which the body releases when it thinks it is under attack from an allergen.
 This prevents the symptoms of the allergic reaction from occurring.

 Antihistamines are usually effective at treating itching, sneezing and watery eyes, but they may not help with clearing a blocked nose.